honghaoz/UWQuestAPI/README.md

-UWaterloo Quest API
+UW Quest API
 ==========

-University of Waterloo Quest API.
-This API provides full access to Quest.
+This API provides full access to UW Quest.

 ## Accessing the API